LArSoft/larsoft.github.io/LArSoftWiki/Maintaining_CMSbot_scripts_and_Jenkins_jobs.md

 ## The GitHub webhook processing cgi script website

+Please note that a VPN connection to Fermilab is required to access many of these links.

 The github_webhook script receives a JSON stream from GitHub, validates it, extracts the repo and pull request number, and triggers a Jenkins job with that info as parameters.

 -   The url of the [cgi scipt](https://scd.ci.fnal.gov/cgi-bin/github_webhook)